awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.modifying.md

 ## RDS API<a name="aurora-serverless.modifying.api"></a>

-You can modify the scaling configuration of an Aurora DB cluster with the [ModifyDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html) API action\.
+You can modify the scaling configuration of an Aurora DB cluster with the [ModifyDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBCluster.html) API operation\.
 Specify the `ScalingConfiguration` parameter to configure the minimum capacity, maximum capacity, and automatic pause when there are no connections\.
 Valid capacity values include the following:
 + Aurora MySQL: `1`, `2`, `4`, `8`, `16`, `32`, `64`, `128`, and `256`\.
 + Aurora PostgreSQL: `8`, `16`, `32`, `64`, `192`, and `384`\.